Travelgate/documentation/docs/get started/introduction.md

 platform where you can sell your products and even cross-sell to a diverse pool of potential customers.
 The opportunities are endless in our bustling Marketplace.

-Tech Platforms: Channel Managers, PMS, CRS, Tour Operation Platforms and other tech providers can benefit from our APIs not only to expand their offerings, but also to reach an unprecedented number of Partners and generate more business to boost their revenue.
+Tech Platforms, such as Channel Managers, PMS, CRS, Tour Operation Platforms and other tech providers can benefit from our APIs not only to expand their offerings, but also to reach an unprecedented number of Partners and generate more business to boost their revenue.
 Please check our Reseller and Affiliate programs to learn more about how to